Employer of Record

 Required Documents for a Work Visa Application

-- Copy of the employment contract
+• Copy of the employment contract or employer documentation, where required

 Process for Employee Work Visa Sponsorship in Estonia

-To initiate a work visa application for employees, your company must legally operate and be able to hire in Estonia.
+To initiate a work authorization process for employees, your company must legally operate and be able to hire in Estonia.
 This can be achieved if your business has a physical presence in Estonia, such as a subsidiary or local entity, or by utilizing an Employer of Record (EOR) service.
 Partnering with an EOR like Mercans enables companies to hire internationally in Estonia without needing a foreign subsidiary.

 EOR Solutions in Estonia